mmmirrra/mmmirrra.github.io/_posts/2024-03-10-Java-identifier-keyword.markdown

 - For variables, prefixes are also attached to indicate the type of data
   - Hungarian notation
   - Example
-    - n before variable names to display int-type data types : `int nSpeed;`
+    - n before variable names to display int-type data type : `int nSpeed;`
-    - sz before variable names to display String-type data types : `String szStr1;`
+    - sz before variable names to display String-type data type : `String szStr1;`

 #### constant
 // 상수